When was the last time you backed up your website?

 We know this probably sits a long way down your to-do list.
 Well, it’s time to give it the importance it deserves.
 Why, you ask?
 Well, there’s the possibility of your website being hacked, and bad plugin updates or accidental content overwrites wreaking havoc on your site… all of this leading to a potential loss of data!
 Having a back up in the event of accidental data loss is a life-saver… pretty much the first step towards damage control.
-Let’s take a look at the different types of backup available for your WordPress site!
+Let’s take a look at the different types of backup available for your website!

 1. Different types of backup